 The TIF Encourages… Well… Transaction Integrity

 The TIF only applies when a transaction does meet CPS qualification, or in other words, when a transaction does not include complete data.
-The TIF will most commonly impact businesses that process higher risk card-not-present transactions without the safeguards (AVS) that Visa demands for proper qualification.
+Therefore, it will most commonly impact businesses that process higher risk card-not-present transactions without the safeguards (AVS) that Visa demands for proper qualification.

-The TIF will function more as an incentive for businesses to conform to existing interchange qualification than as jab at Senator Durbin.
+In our opinion, the TIF will function as an incentive for businesses to conform to existing interchange qualification than as jab at Senator Durbin.

 Locating the TIF on Statements

 You may or may not be able to see the Transaction Integrity Fee on your monthly processing statement.
 Businesses on a “flat rate” pricing model will not see individual assessment fees, but businesses on tiered/bundled or pass-through pricing will.

 In the statement snippets below, all of the processors call the fee a recognizable name.
 You can also see that they list the cost of the fee and the number of transactions to which it applied, allowing you to check the math.

 However, CardFellow clients do not need to check their statements manually.
 Instead, we’ll check your interchange and assessment fees as part of your free statement audits.

 Lowering Credit Card Processing Costs